webdevtodayjason/claude-hooks/README.md

 ### 🌟 Never Lose Context Again During Multi-Hour Development Sessions!

+### 🎉 First to Implement Anthropic's New PreCompact Hook!

 We're excited to announce our groundbreaking integration with **[Context Forge](https://github.com/webdevtodayjason/context-forge)** - the industry-leading CLI tool for AI-ready project scaffolding.
-This integration solves one of the biggest challenges in AI-assisted development: **context loss during conversation compaction**.
+This integration is **the first implementation of Anthropic's brand new PreCompact hook**, announced in Claude Code v1.0.40, solving one of the biggest challenges in AI-assisted development: **context loss during conversation compaction**.

+#### Why This is Revolutionary

+**Anthropic's PreCompact hook** is a game-changing new feature that allows developers to:
+- 🔍 **Intercept compaction events** before they happen
+- 💾 **Preserve critical context** during the compaction process
+- 🔄 **Automatically restore state** after compaction completes
+- 🚀 **Enable truly continuous workflows** for the first time

+We're among the **first to leverage this powerful new capability** from Anthropic, creating an integration that transforms how developers work with AI assistants.

 #### What is Context Forge?